sebskuse/SCSNotificationStore/README.md

 Why not just use the usingBlock method on NSNotificationCenter?
 ------------------------
 Registering for notifications using ```addObserverForName:object:queue:usingBlock:``` under ARC requires you to keep a reference to every notification registered so you can remove it later on.
 Not removing it before the listener is deallocated causes a leak.
-SCSNotificationStore automatically handles removing observers when the target gets deallocated.
+SCSNotificationStore automatically handles removing observers when the owning object gets deallocated.

 Okay, i'm interested.
 What else?
 ------------------------